emilianoyoung/ai/_posts/_archive/2019-12-26-new-promise-for-those-who-suffer-from-face-blindness.md

 ---
 category: news
 title: "New Promise for Those Who Suffer from Face Blindness"
 excerpt: "Face- and object-recognition tests were completed before and after the training period.
-Compared with those in a control condition (children who played only the traditional version of Guess Who? at the same intervals), those who played the modified game ..."
+Compared with those in a control condition (children who played only the traditional version of Guess Who?"
 publishedDateTime: 2019-12-26T13:01:00Z
 sourceUrl: https://www.scientificamerican.com/article/new-promise-for-those-who-suffer-from-face-blindness/
 type: article